 “I was informed you weren’t going anywhere without your partner in crime.”
 Julian’s eyes scanned the dozen or so other women in the cell.
 Most were wearing next to nothing and it was hard to distinguish the club slut—goers from the bonafide hookers.
 “I assume she’s the one who called me.”

-“My new friend,” Summer gushed.
+“My guardian angel,” Summer gushed.

 “What happened to Devon?”
 Summer’s bestie, the more responsible of the two.
 Which wasn’t saying much.
 “Thought you went out together.
 Why isn’t she with you?”

 “She ditched you for a random guy?”
 Some BFF.

 “A hot cowboy,” she giggled, apparently fine with it.
 “No worries, I had Frankie.”

 “So where is this mystery woman of yours?
 This… Frankie.”

 Behind me, on the floor.
 The real pretty one.”

 There were three women sitting against the back wall.
 A curvy attractive blonde with a glazed expression.
 A skinny attractive brunette with a glazed expression.
 And a ginger whose head was hung forward, a curtain of riotous curls screening her face.
 She sat with her arms crossed and bare legs stretched out in front of her.
 They were tanned, toned and shapely, and Julian berated himself for noticing.

 Summer inclined her head sideways.
 “Oh, Frankeee…” she sing-songed.
 “Someone wants to meet yooou…”